datacommonsorg/docsite/api/sheets/tutorials/sheets_sleep.md

 ## Introduction

 The Data Commons API enables easy access to health data for the 500 cities the U.S. Centers for Disease Control and Prevention (CDC)has prioritized for public health information tracking.
-This tutorial will walk you through accessing and analyzing that information and scoring each of the cities according to adults residents’ excellence in sleep habits.
+This tutorial will walk you through accessing and analyzing that information and scoring each of the cities according to adults residents’ excellence in sleep habits, for the year 2020.

 ## Step 1: Setup
 Pull up Google Sheets and create a new, blank spreadsheet.
 You can title it `Data Commons CDC 500 sleep analysis` or any other name of your choosing.